AmirrezaFarnamTaheri/StreamlineVPN/README.md

 ```

 The generated `vpn_singbox.json` will contain `tls_fragment` and `multiplex`
-objects for each outbound so you can import directly in Hiddify Next or Sing-box.
+objects for each outbound so you can import directly in Hiddify-Next or sing-box.

 #### **Adding Your Own Sources**